momentum-design/momentum-constructor/tools/name/README.md

 ### rename

-Rename all the files under input foldirectoryder and save them into output directory.
+Rename all the files and save them into output directory.
 This method will not change the token name.

 + usage